sam-a-levy/sam-a-levy.github.io/_publications/2024-SacFrontier.md

 ---
-title: "The challenge of commodity-centric governance in sacrifice frontiers.
-Evidence from the Brazilian Cerrado's soy sector"
+title: "The challenge of commodity-centric governance in sacrifice frontiers: Evidence from the Brazilian Cerrado's soy sector"
 collection: publications
 permalink: /publication/2024-SacFrontier
 Authors: '<b>S.A.
 Levy</b>, A.V.
 Nogueira Garik, R.D.
 Garrett'